What are the aims of this leaflet?

 Are any medications used during the treatment process?

 Generally, tap water is used.
 However, in some NHS dermatology centres a prescribed medicine called glycopyrrolate solution is added into the water filled trays or to the pads or mask.
 This medicine works by reducing the body’s sweat production at the treatment site.
-Side effects of glycopyrrolate are uncommon.
+Side effects from glycopyrrolate are uncommon.

 How does it work?